 Sponge Divers and The Birth Of Modern Diving

 Another Frenchman, Louis de Corlieu, patented fins in 1933 as ‘swimming propellers’.
-His design was later modified and mass produced by an American, Owen Churchill.
-Seeing the potential for their use in wartime, the Britain and the US purchased big quantities during WWII.
-In 1951 a physics student and diver called Hugh Bradner developed the first wetsuits from neoprene, and again the US Navy snapped them up— this time for use by marines in the Korean war.
+His design was later modified and mass-produced by an American, Owen Churchill.
+Seeing the potential for their use in wartime, Britain and the US purchased big quantities during WWII.
+In 1951 a physics student and diver called Hugh Bradner developed the first wetsuits from neoprene, and again the US Navy snapped them up— this time for use by marines in the Korean War.

 1949 was the birth of modern freediving as we know it, when Raimondo Bucher, a Hungarian-born Italian air force captain, dove 30m to the bottom of the sea near Naples on a wager.
 Scientists confidently predicted he’d die from the crushing pressure at that depth, but he returned to the surface unscathed and 50,000 lire better off.